astoddard514/spatula-practice/README.md

 Things I worked through:

-    - Reviewd how to set up my python virtual environment, and worked through import and dependency errors.
+    - Reviewed how to set up my python virtual environment, and worked through import and dependency errors.
     - Researched how to scrape text from an anchor tag/link.
     - Researched how to scrape to a CSV file.